-Effective January 1, 2015, the Student Tuition Recovery Fund (STRF) assessment rate will be zero (\$0) per \$1,000.
+Effective April 1st, 2022, the Student Tuition Recovery Fund (STRF) assessment rate is two point five cents (\$2.50) per \$1,000.
 The STRF rate is subject to change based upon the balance in the STRF account.

 STUDENT INFORMATION & SERVICES